WebFiori/docs/introduction.md

 ### Simple Routing Engine

 The main aim of routing is to take client request and sending it to correct resource.
-Most traditional framework will have routes which points to controller methods.
+Most traditional framework which are fully MVC will have routes which points to controller methods.
 Routes in WebFiori Framework will point to a file in most cases.
 For example, it is possible to have a route which points to static HTML file or to have a route which points to PHP file that have some code to execute.
 The developer can decide what he would like to use in the file instead of forcing him to use specific class or function.
 In addition to routing to files, it is possible to have routes which points to PHP code as a function called closure.
 Also, it is possible to have routes which points to PHP classes.

 ``` php
 // https://example.com/products/board-games/Chess